-POLST Paradigm Forms are different in each state- the order of the sections or the options within a section may be different- but they cover the same information.
+POLST forms are different in each state- the order of the sections or the options within a section may be different- but they cover the same information.
 Below provides information about the forms.
 If you have any questions, talk to your health care professional.

 Section A: Cardiopulmonary Resuscitation (CPR)